ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

       7. Optionally set `$IMAGE_PULL_SECRET` environment variable only if you are using another Kubernetes namespace than the `default` namespace and the {{site.data.keyword.registryfull_notm}} for the image.
 This requires additional Kubernetes configuration (e.g. [creating a container registry secret in the new namespace](/docs/containers?topic=containers-registry#other)).

-   5. Run the below command to generate `secure-file-storage.yaml`.
-It will use the environment variables you just configured together with the template file `secure-file-storage.template.yaml`.
+   5. Run the below command to generate `secure-file-storage.yaml`, `secure-file-storage-ingress.yaml`, and `secure-file-storage-route.yaml`.
+It will use the environment variables you just configured together with the template files `secure-file-storage.template.yaml`, `secure-file-storage-ingress.template.yaml`, and `secure-file-storage-route.template.yaml`.
       ```sh
       ./generate_yaml.sh
       ```